Garry Shandling: Other work

 Shandling hosted the Grammy Awards in 1990, 1991, 1993 and 1994.
 He hosted the Emmy Awards in 2000 and 2004, and co-hosted (doing the opening monologue) in 2003.
 He appeared occasionally in films, beginning with a cameo as Mr. Vertisey in The Night We Never Met.
 He had supporting roles in Love Affair and Mixed Nuts; Dr. Dolittle (1998), as the voice of a live-action pigeon; the David Rabe play adaptation Hurlyburly (1998); and Trust the Man (2001).
 He wrote and starred in Mike Nichols's What Planet Are You From?
 (2000) and co-starred with Warren Beatty and others in Town & Country (2001).

 In October 1999, Shandling, with David Rensin, published Confessions of a Late Night Talk Show Host: The Autobiography of Larry Sanders, written in the voice of his alter-ego Larry Sanders.

 He also appeared in a brief cameo in Zoolander (2001).
-Again voicing an animal, Shandling co-starred as Verne in Over the Hedge (2006), which became one of his best-known roles.
+Shandling also co-starred as Verne in Over the Hedge (2006), which became one of his best-known roles.
 He appeared in Iron Man 2 (2010) as Senator Stern, and reprised the role in Captain America: The Winter Soldier (2014).
 He appeared in an uncredited cameo as a health inspector in The Dictator (2012).

 He starred as himself representing Fox Mulder, alongside Téa Leoni as Dana Scully in The X-Files season 7 spoof episode "Hollywood A.D."

 In February 2010, Shandling was staying at the same Waipio Valley hotel that Conan O'Brien checked into after his departure from The Tonight Show.
 They spent their entire vacations together, Shandling helping to rehabilitate O'Brien.

 Shandling was a longtime friend of Jerry Seinfeld.
 In 2016, two months before his death, he appeared on Seinfeld's show Comedians in Cars Getting Coffee.